Search Harris County

 Information About Eviction Cases

-The 89th Legislature passed major changes to Chapter 24 of the Texas Property Code effective January 1, 2026 that will impact all evictions cases filed on or after January 1, 2026.
-While we work to update our website with the new information, please visit the Texas Legislature Online website to read the changes in {SB 38} and {Chapter 24} of the Texas Property Code.
+The 89th Legislature passed major changes to Chapter 24 of the Texas Property Code effective January 1, 2026 that impact all eviction cases filed on or after January 1, 2026.
+While we work to update our website with the new information, please visit the Texas Legislature Online website to read the changes in SB 38 and Chapter 24 of the Texas Property Code.

-The Texas Supreme Court has also preliminarily approved amendments to Part V of the Texas Rules of Civil Procedure to account for the changes made in SB 38, also effective January 1, 2026 for all evictions cases filed on or after January 1, 2026.
-These rules are currently published for public comment through February 1, 2026.
+The Texas Supreme Court has also preliminarily approved amendments to Part V of the Texas Rules of Civil Procedure to account for the changes made in SB 38, which took effect January 1, 2026 for all evictions cases filed on or after January 1, 2026.
 Visit the Texas Supreme Court’s website to read the proposed rule changes.

 As stated elsewhere on our website, the information provided on this website is intended to be basic information relative to the laws governing procedures for eviction cases in Texas and Harris County.
 These laws are changing and information on this website may not be current.
 This information is not a comprehensive treatment of the subject, and, as courts are not allowed to give legal advice, this information is not intended as legal advice and is not a substitute for advice from an attorney.